Lyrics On Several Occasions

 ‘S Wonderful

-Gershwin also talks about a top critic who approached him in the lobby of the Schubert Theatre in Philadelphia to discuss the song.
+Gershwin also recalls an encounter with a top critic who approached him in the lobby of the Schubert Theatre in Philadelphia.
 He says the critic felt the song contained an obscene phrase.
 Telling the story more than 30 years later, Gershwin comments, “I don’t know what he would think about these Freedom-of-Four-Letter-Speech days, but at that time he felt that ‘feeling amorous’ was something better scrawled in chalk than sung from a stage.”

 If you decide to read Lyrics On Several Occasions, consider starting first with Michael Feinstein’s The Gershwins and Me.
 Feinstein spent considerable time with Ira Gershwin, becoming good friends during Gershwin’s later years.
 His stories from that book provide significant background to Gershwin’s commentary.

-All in all, Gershwin’s take on his own lyrics provides a deeper appreciation of those wonderful old numbers.
+All in all, Gershwin’s Lyrics on Several Occasions provides a deeper appreciation of those wonderful old numbers.

 ‘S marvelous!